 Even the safest nootropics may turn into health risks in an unsatisfactory manufacturing environment.
 Quality manufacturing will take several steps to ensure safety.
 These steps can be summed up as Good Manufacturing Practices (GMP).3

 What is GMP?
-Good Manufacturing Practices (GMP) is a set of guidelines developed by the public health and safety organization NSF International.
+Good Manufacturing Practices (GMP) is a set of guidelines developed specifically to prevent harm from occurring to the end user.

-To get GMP certification, nootropic manufacturers must follow a strict set of GMP rules, including rules related to:
+To achieve GMP certification, nootropic manufacturers are audited and inspected to make sure that they follow a strict set of GMP rules, including rules related to:

 - Raw ingredient screening - for example, nootropic herbs should be tested for dangerous microbes and contaminants prior to manufacture.